tmobile/magentaA11y/_checklist-web/password-input.md

   role:  |
     It identifies itself as a text input
   group: |
     Hints or errors are read after the label (Ex: Password formatting)
   state: |
-    If applicable, it expresses its state (required, disabled / dimmed / unavailable)
-  status: |
-    It expresses if the password is being shown
+    It expresses if the password is being shown and if applicable required, disabled

 gherkin-keyboard:
   - when:  |